 3.)To vaccine only for panleukopenia and rabies and nothing experimental and proven not to work like FIP, FIV, bordetella etc, or anything that is generally not lethal like rhinotracheitis and calicivirus <--- note: this has changed recently in light of the stronger versions of these diseases circulating.

 4.)Be informed about all vaccines before going to the vets and have reasons why you should not vaccinate if you choose not.
 Most vets will recommend lots of vaccines.
 It is your job to be informed about the best care for your kitty!
 Don't leave it up to the vets.

 5.)Never vaccinate at the same time of any surgery, or if the kitten is sick.

-6.)To only give the kitten/cat vaccines every three years (or longer) instead of every year
+6.)After initial kitten shots, to only give the kitten/cat vaccines every three years (or longer) instead of every year

 For cats being shipped out of the United States, we may vaccinate them before leaving here if the country of import requires such vaccines to be given.
 If the country does not require them, we usually will not give anything not required.
 We take everything on a case by case basis.

 Final note: Because it is a risk both to vaccinate AND to not vaccinate, Pocket Leopards will NOT be held responsible for any sickness the cat may get from either not vaccinating or from vaccinating.
-Please make an INFORMED descision based on your own circumstances and what you feel is best for your kitten/cat.
+Please make an INFORMED decision based on your own circumstances and what you feel is best for your kitten/cat.

 Vaccinating with FIP and/or FIV will render our health guarantee null and void and you will be in breach of our contract with you.